Wanpaoshan Incident: Incident

 However, before the joint investigation could be launched, a party of 400 Chinese farmers whose lands were cut by the irrigation ditch, armed with agricultural implements, pikes and handmade guns, drove the Koreans away and filled in much of the ditch.
 The Japanese consular police took a shooting stance to disperse the mob and to protect the Korean farmers.
 Both sides stared at each other for about an hour.
 The Chinese farmers withdrew, and the Japanese police remained on the spot until the Koreans completed the ditch and a dam across the Itung River.
-Japanese police officers and Koreans were not injured, but several Chinese were injured.
+Though no Japanese police officer or any Korean were injured, several Chinese farmers were.
 Several Chinese were captured, but were brought back by Chinese public security officials.

-Provoking anti-Chinese riots in Korea
+Provoking anti-Chinese protest in Korea

 Far more serious than the minor affair between farmers in Manchuria was the public reaction once either false or highly sensationalized accounts of the conflict were published in Japanese and Korean newspapers.
 After the incident, Japanese authorities had the Chosun Ilbo publish a fabricated report claiming that hundreds of Koreans were killed.
 A series of anti-Chinese riots erupted throughout Korea, starting at Incheon on July 3.
 As similar false reports were spread out, riots spread rapidly to other cities on the Korean Peninsula.
 It was reported that 142 Chinese were killed, 546 wounded, and considerable properties were destroyed.
 The worst of the rioting occurred in Pyongyang on July 5.
 The Chinese further denounced Japanese authorities in Korea for not taking adequate steps to protect the lives and property of Chinese residents, and blamed the authorities for allowing inflammatory accounts to be published.
 The Japanese countered that the riots were a spontaneous outburst that was suppressed as soon as possible and offered compensation for the families of the dead.